Frequently Asked Questions

-You must complete and upload the Unemployment Notification form (which is found in the Member Documents folder on My Page) along with your employer’s termination notice.
+You must complete and upload the Unemployment Notification Form UN20-02 (which is found in the Member Documents folder on My Page) along with your employer’s termination notice.

 - Do I need to maintain a Class 1 Medical Certificate even though I am not piloting?

 You must maintain your Class 1 Medical Certificate to remain a member of the MBF, regardless of your current employment status.
 A valid commercial pilot’s licence is also required by those who are employed and either actively piloting or stood down (so that they are ready, willing and able to resume piloting activities).

 - If I gain employment air piloting one day a week, does that meet MBF membership requirements for income?

 If that is your principle source of income, yes.